-Locum Tenens Malpractice Coverage & Risk Management
+Locum Tenens Physician Malpractice Coverage & Risk Management

 Every year, more than 40,000 physicians provide locum tenens services in hospitals, clinics, and other facilities in the United States.
 Locums assignments are popular for the increased flexibility and earning potential they can offer, but they also bring new challenges.
 The temporary nature of the work, in unfamiliar environments with varying systems and processes, may affect physicians’ exposure to medical malpractice claims.